-- POLICY 19.3.3: Parking along the beach access streets and other public rights-of-way will be regulated to allow convenient ingress and egress to residences and permit adequate emergency vehicle access at all times.
+POLICY 19.3.3: Parking along the beach access streets and other public rights-of-way will be regulated to allow convenient ingress and egress to residences and permit adequate emergency vehicle access at all times.
 Lee County will support efforts of the Boca Grande community to analyze the appropriateness of overnight and long term parking in the public rights-of-way, the Gilchrist median, and along beach access streets.
-(Ordinance No. 05-19, 18-18) - POLICY 19.3.4: Lee County will seek to direct service vehicles and delivery vehicles to designated unloading zones.
+(Ord.
+No. 05-19, 18-18)

+POLICY 19.3.4: Lee County will seek to direct service vehicles and delivery vehicles to designated unloading zones.
 Due to the traffic congestion in the Historic District, Lee County will assist in establishing time restrictions on service and delivery trucks during peak traffic periods, such as those occurring in March and April.
-(Ordinance No. 05-19, 18-18) - POLICY 19.3.5: For all new development and redevelopment, Lee County will continue to support and improve design and permitting efforts through the site plan review process that adequately address truck deliveries, emergency vehicle access, and solid waste disposal.
-(Ordinance No. 05-19, 18-18) - POLICY 19.3.6: Lee County will assist in a study of traffic patterns and flow in and around the Post Office, Park Avenue, East Railroad Avenue and West Railroad Avenue, seeking to develop a plan of action that will improve the functionality of the infrastructure while preserving the aesthetics of the community.
-(Ordinance No. 05-19, 18-18) - OBJECTIVE 19.4: CONSERVATION AND COASTAL MANAGEMENT.
+(Ord.
+No. 05-19, 18-18)

+POLICY 19.3.5: For all new development and redevelopment, Lee County will continue to support and improve design and permitting efforts through the site plan review process that adequately address truck deliveries, emergency vehicle access, and solid waste disposal.
+(Ord.
+No. 05-19, 18-18)

+POLICY 19.3.6: Lee County will assist in a study of traffic patterns and flow in and around the Post Office, Park Avenue, East Railroad Avenue and West Railroad Avenue, seeking to develop a plan of action that will improve the functionality of the infrastructure while preserving the aesthetics of the community.
+(Ord.
+No. 05-19, 18-18)

+OBJECTIVE 19.4: CONSERVATION AND COASTAL MANAGEMENT.
 To preserve, protect, and, where possible, enhance the physical integrity, village character, ecological values, and natural beauty of the Boca Grande Community plan area, focusing upon the diverse and healthy native vegetation, the clear offshore waters, and the varied and abundant native marine and wildlife resources in a manner compatible with the GICDA, the promotion and preservation of the Boca Grande Historic District as a thriving community, and preservation of the Boca Grande Community Plan area's historic heritage.
-(Ordinance No. 05-19, 18-18) - POLICY 19.4.1: Lee County will support and encourage beach renourishment and other efforts to maintain the beaches and protect Gasparilla Island from tidal events.
-(Ordinance No. 05-19, 18-18) - POLICY 19.4.2: Support the State's efforts to protect and preserve mangroves both on private properties as well as within public lands and easements.
-(Ordinance No. 05-19, 18-18) - POLICY 19.4.3: Preserve the beach dune system, beach dune vegetation, and beach dune wildlife, by discouraging any construction seaward of the 1978 Coastal Construction Control Line.
+(Ord.
+No. 05-19, 18-18)

+POLICY 19.4.1: Lee County will support and encourage beach renourishment and other efforts to maintain the beaches and protect Gasparilla Island from tidal events.
+(Ord.
+No. 05-19, 18-18)

+POLICY 19.4.2: Support the State's efforts to protect and preserve mangroves both on private properties as well as within public lands and easements.
+(Ord.
+No. 05-19, 18-18)

+POLICY 19.4.3: Preserve the beach dune system, beach dune vegetation, and beach dune wildlife, by discouraging any construction seaward of the 1978 Coastal Construction Control Line.
 This policy will not apply to the placement of raised walkways intended to cross over the dune system from adjoining properties, nor will it apply to bona fide beach renourishment and shoreline protection efforts.
 Lee County will support the State's efforts to protect the beach dune system, beach dune vegetation, and beach dune wildlife communities on Gasparilla Island.
-(Ordinance No. 05-19, 18-18) - POLICY 19.4.4: Beach renourishment efforts will include the re-establishment of a beach dune system, beach dune vegetation, and beach dune wildlife communities, including nesting birds and turtles, to the greatest extent practicable.
+(Ord.
+No. 05-19, 18-18)

+POLICY 19.4.4: Beach renourishment efforts will include the re-establishment of a beach dune system, beach dune vegetation, and beach dune wildlife communities, including nesting birds and turtles, to the greatest extent practicable.
 Any rock or hard revetment will be covered with sand and planted with salt resistant native plants.
-(Ordinance No. 05-19, 18-18) - POLICY 19.4.5: Except for emergency events and public purposes, vehicular traffic is banned from all beaches in the Boca Grande Community Plan area.
-(Ordinance No. 05-19, 18-18)
+(Ord.
+No. 05-19, 18-18)